 Sixth Step: Once they are done baking, let them cool and keep them at room temperature for 2-3 days.
-You can also store in the fridge and heat in the microwave for a couple of seconds before serving.
+You can also store them in the fridge and heat in the microwave for a couple of seconds before serving.

 Can I Swap the Almond Flour For Coconut Flour?

 Nope!
-While there are other recipes that you can make some adjustments and use coconut flour in place of almond flour, this isn’t one.
+While there are other recipes that you can make some adjustments to and use coconut flour in place of almond flour, this isn’t one.
 Using coconut flour will result in dry, unappealing cookies.
 To get the perfect texture and flavor combination, you really need to use almond flour.